- Professorial Lecturer in Law

 Washington, District Of Columbia 20052

-Mr. Apperson holds an LLM in International and Comparative Law from Georgetown University and has studied Terrorism and International Security at the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University, and the University of Cambridge (UK).
-He was awarded the Master Teacher Certificate from the West Point Center for Faculty Excellence in 2013, following a two-year course of developmental study, research, and writing to advance classroom teaching excellence.
+Mr. Apperson holds an LL.M in International and Comparative Law from Georgetown University and has studied terrorism and international security at the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University, and the University of Cambridge (UK).
+He was awarded the Master Teacher Certificate from the West Point Center for Faculty Excellence in 2013, following a two-year course in developmental study, research, and writing to advance classroom teaching excellence.

 BA, American University; JD, Cumberland School of Law; LLM, Georgetown University